Grevilcc/aws-cicd-project-Grevil/README.md

-# Proof Of Concept File Deliverable
+# Proof Of Concept File Deliverables
 The Required deliverables for this assessment are provided below.

 # Assumptions For POC